jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W3.md

 - Identify crushed shadows (loss of information in dark areas)
 - Confirm that exposure remains consistent across shots

-📌 If the graph is pushed hard against the left or right edge, image information has likely been lost.
 📌 Advise: Expose for Highlights and let the shadow areas fall where they  may (better to have less detail in black than blown out whites).

 <div style= "width:80%; height:auto">